-It’s certainly not easy to accept that we can’t have everything.
-Indeed, part of becoming an adult, in my opinion at least, is coming to terms with that and accepting responsibility for it – what we can and must do is decide on the select things that we do want to have and, thusly, what must be sacrificed to prioritize those things.
+It’s not the easiest realization, but, indeed part of becoming an adult, in my opinion at least, is coming to terms with it and accepting responsibility for it – what we can and must subsequently do is decide on the select things that we do want to have and, thusly, what must be sacrificed to prioritize those things.

-Not having it all is sobering and seemingly depressing idea.
-But, with a little bit of mental legwork, you can decide that things you sacrifice are things that you don’t actually need.
+And though not having it all is a sobering and seemingly depressing idea, with a little bit of mental legwork, you can decide that things you sacrifice are things that you don’t actually need.